Automate Dimensioning in Revit

 The existence of tools like Glyph underscores the strong demand in the industry for automating repetitive work (EvolveLab Veras Alternatives: 3D Geometry Revit Plugins).
 Even though Glyph doesn’t use machine learning or “AI” – it’s more a collection of scripted routines – it has been a game-changer for firms that want immediate efficiency without developing their own Dynamo graphs.
 The limitation, however, is that rule-based tools like this are only as flexible as the options they offer.
 If you need to do something the add-in’s creators didn’t anticipate, you might be out of luck.
 Still, for many standard workflows (dimensions, tagging, sheet setup), these plugins massively reduce the manual workload and enforce company standards uniformly.

 (Other specialized plugins exist as well – for example, some BIM tool providers have auto-dimensioning features in niche areas.
 AGACAD’s Cut Opening tool, as an illustration, can automatically add dimensions around created openings in a model as part of its workflow.
-These are often targeted solutions addressing specific tasks like MEP openings, but they reinforce the point that just about any repetitive Revit task is a candidate for automation.)
+These are often targeted solutions addressing specific tasks like MEP openings, but they reinforce the point that just about any repetitive design tasks is a candidate for automation.)

 AI-Powered Solutions (The New Frontier in Revit Automation)